cykreet/alligator/README.md

 discord webhook proxy server - works to replace discord webhook endpoints in your application. alligator will then merge sequential requests within a configurable time frame and make a single request to discord.

-if a request batch collectively contains `10` embeds, the batch is delivered immediately. apart from the fairly obvious "mergeable" webhook request properties (like `embeds`), alligator uses other miscellaneous properties (like `username`) from the first request in the batch only - this currently also includes: `avatar_url`, `allowed_mentions` and `tts`.
+if a request batch collectively contains `10` embeds, the batch is delivered immediately. apart from the fairly obvious "mergeable" webhook request properties (like `embeds`), alligator uses the first occurrence of other miscellaneous properties (like `username`) - this currently also includes: `avatar_url`, `allowed_mentions` and `tts`.

 ## deploy